DiegoCiccia/DiegoCiccia/README.md

 ### Personal projects

++ [StataPostProduce](https://github.com/DiegoCiccia/StataPostProduce) - A Stata package to translate gr_edit syntax (aka the self-proclaimed `One Piece` of Stata).
++ [runview](https://github.com/DiegoCiccia/runview) - A extension of `rundo` for pre-viewing Stata .sthlp files with VSCode.
 + [rnames](https://github.com/DiegoCiccia/rnames) - R package to display recursively items in nested lists.
-+ [StataPostProduce](https://github.com/DiegoCiccia/StataPostProduce) - A Stata package to translate gr_edit syntax (aka the self-proclaimed `One Piece` of Stata).

 ### Maths and stuff